thorntail-examples/booster-release-scripts/HOWTO_RELEASE.md

 - https://github.com/wildfly-swarm-openshiftio-boosters/wfswarm-booster-license-generator

-and set `env.GENERATOR_HOME` pointing to its clone folder.
+and set the `GENERATOR_HOME` environment variable to point to the cloned directory.

-The following script generates and adds the licenses to the local master branch:
+The following script generates and adds the licenses to the local `master` branch:

 Community:
 ```
-./each.sh -c "../generate_licenses.sh -c"
+./each.sh -c "../generate_licenses.sh"
 ```

 Product:
 ```
-./each.sh -p "../generate_licenses.sh -p"
+./each.sh -p "../generate_licenses.sh"
 ```

 Review the licenses.
-A recommended approach is to run a RHOAR licenses validation test against these licenses.
-Set `env.LICENSES_TEST_HOME` pointing to the test clone folder (ask the team about its github location) and `env.MAVEN_HOME` - to the Maven installation.
+A recommended approach is to run the RHOAR licenses validation test against the local clones of the boosters.
+Set the `LICENSES_TEST_HOME` environment variable to point to the test directory; if you don't know where to clone it from, ask the team.
+Also set the `MAVEN_HOME` environment variable to point to the Maven installation.

 Community:
 ```